Azure-Samples/communication-services-javascript-quickstarts/ui-library-pstn-1-n-calling/README.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F)  .
 - [Node.js](https://nodejs.org/en/) Active LTS and Maintenance LTS versions (8.11.1 and 10.14.1 recommended).
 - An active Communication Services resource.
 [Create a Communication Services resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You will need the endpoint value for the resource
-- An identity with both VoIP and Chat scopes.
+- An identity with VoIP.
 Generate an identity using the [Azure Portal](https://docs.microsoft.com/azure/communication-services/quickstarts/identity/quick-create-identity).
 - A phone number procured through Azure Communication Service portal using [Azure Portal](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number).

 ## Run the code